biagioo/fd_schedule/NOTES.md

 IDEAS:
 	FD schedule
 Hey there!
-I'd love to show you the up coming schedule for Forumla Drift.
-If you'd like to see it, enter 'schedule', if not, enter 'exit'.
+If you'd like to see the 2020 Forumula Drift Schedule, enter 'schedule', if not, enter 'exit'.

 Great here it is:
 1. Title